Eligible healthcare facilities can apply to become National Health Service Corps (NHSC)-approved sites.

 - Demonstrates site’s sound fiscal management policies

-- Note: you may not submit these documents after you submit the application.
+Note: You must submit these documents before you submit the application.

 What edits can you make after the application cycle closes?